School open days: Eight things to look for

 Michelle Doyle Wildman says: "You can reduce your stress considerably if you put the closing date on your calendar."

-- There's no nationwide deadline in Scotland, instead local authorities have to advertise places six months before the start of term
+- There's no nationwide deadline in Scotland; local authorities have to advertise places six months before the start of term